 It should be noted that correlation metaphor can lead to conceptual conflation, that is, the mixing up of the source and target categories in the mind.
-This phenomenon, called conceptual conflation, is a consequence of the embodied nature of correlation metaphor.
-When two distinct concepts are conflated, they become indistinguishable, for practical purposes, unless the subject consciously decides to set them apart through deconflation (Grady and Johnson, 2002).
+This phenomenon is a consequence of the embodied nature of correlation metaphor.
+When two distinct concepts are conflated, they become indistinguishable, for practical purposes, unless the subject consciously decides to set them apart through deconflation (Grady & Johnson 2002).
 For example, when conflation happens, people use the adjectives warm and cold as if they were literal, although it is possible to differentiate between them through conscious effort.
-The A IS (LIKE) B form requires the application of this latter process, but, in general, it is not cognitively productive to deconflate concepts unless there is some motivating factor to that effect.
+The A IS (LIKE) B form requires the application of this latter process, but in general it is not cognitively productive to deconflate concepts unless there is some motivating factor to do so.
 Take again the business-journey mapping.
 The usual manifestations of this mapping reveal conflation.
-For example, the sentence Our business is finally moving fast in the right direction is much more natural than the following awkward paraphrase: 'Our business is finally making progress fast in the way in which we wanted it'.
+For example, the sentence Our business is finally moving fast in the right direction is much more natural than the following awkward paraphrase: 'Our business is finally progressing rapidly in the way we wanted it to'.
 Deconflation, on the other hand, underlies the less usual manifestation A business is (like) a journey.
 The interpretation of this example, unlike the one based on conflation, is not self-evident.
 This problem can be sorted out by making the ground for comparison explicit through discourse elaboration.
 Notice the following examples:

-Growing a business is like a journey with many challenges, it is easier with the right partner by your side.1
+Growing a business is like a journey with many challenges, it is easier with the right partner by your side.

 Building a business is like a journey.
-You take small steps every day down a road to keep going.2 Starting a business is a journey - with a beginning, middle and end.3
+You take small steps every day down a road to keep going.

-Building a business is like a journey, and like every journey it has a beginning, middle and end.4
+Starting a business is a journey - with a beginning, middle and end.

+Building a business is like a journey, and like every journey it has a beginning, middle and end.
 A business is a journey.
-You must commit, have goals, and a vision, because you cannot build what you have not clearly thought out.5
+You must commit, have goals, and a vision, because you cannot build what you have not clearly thought out.